StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_metrics.md

        * **max_query_chunk_seconds** - Default `3600`
        * **unique_key_fields** - The fields to use to [uniquely identify a record](#uniquely-identify-a-record).
 Default `_bkt` and `_cd`.
        * **parameters** - Used in the Splunk API request.
 The default parameters provided make sure the Splunk saved search query refreshes.
 Default `force_dispatch: true` and `dispatch.now: true`.
+5. More advanced options can be found in the [example configuration \(github.com\)](https://github.com/StackVista/sts-agent-integrations-core/blob/master/splunk_metric/conf.yaml.example).
 4. Save the configuration file.
 5. Restart the StackState API-Integration Agent to apply the configuration changes.
 6. Once the Agent has restarted, wait for the Agent to collect data and send it to StackState.